Copy of portrait of Leonard Wilson Roane.

 Rank: Private

-Mustered-in date and place: 1 June 1863 at Beaufort, South Carolina, United States
+Mustered-in date and place: 25 February 1864 at Fernandina, Florida, United States

 Mustered-out date and place: 28 February 1866 at Jacksonville, Florida, United States